jarnaldich/jarnaldich.github.com/_posts/2013-02-24-raw-strings-in-factor.markdown

-_practical_ (not just a theoretical tool) and _modern_: its creator Slava Pestov and the development team have brilliantly shown how object orientation, incremental compilation, and bunch of advanced language features can be implemented in a concatenative language.
+_practical_ (not just a theoretical tool) and _modern_: its creator Slava Pestov and the development team have brilliantly shown how object orientation, incremental compilation, and bunch of advanced language features can be put to work in a concatenative language.

 ## Factor as a shell